 After hearing about The CAD Challenge, a CAD competition hosted by some UC Berkeley students, I teamed up with some friends to create this telescoping phone holder!
 The main goal of this project was to offer a modular and 3D printable alternative to putting your phone in some precarious position to record a shot for your engineering video.
 Fortunately, because of the nature of the design, it has many applications outside of what we designed it for!
 This project won both the Best Overall CAD Design and The Mittens Award, giving it a clean sweep of all awards at the competition.

-DoodleDogs won the Congressional App Challenge for CA31.
+DoodleDogs is a 2D, story-driven, iOS mobile game using Unity which achieved 200+ downloads and won the Congressional App Challenge for CA31.
 During this project, I was a C# engineer and scrum master for a team of 6 and rewrote most of the game's code in its final stages to get the game across the finish line.
-DoodleDogs is a 2D, story-driven, iOS mobile game using Unity which achieved 200+ downloads.

-Somnï is a 2D/3D isometric, narrative-driven iOS mobile puzzle game made using Unity which I made as a part of a team of 8 which follows the main character’s battles inside and outside of her dreams.
-I was a lead engineer and producer for this game which meant I held scrums for the engineering department and directed the overall vision of the game.
+Somnï is a 2D/3D isometric, narrative-driven iOS mobile puzzle game made using Unity which achieved 350+ downloads on the iOS app store.
+I made this game alongside a team of 8 as a lead engineer and producer which meant I held scrums for the engineering department and directed the overall vision of the game.
 I also wrote most of the code for this game in its final stages to push it over the finish line.
-Somnï achieved 350+ downloads on the iOS app store.

-I participated in the FIRST Tech Challenge (FTC) for 5 years, 3 of which I was team captain of my highschool team.
+I participated in the FIRST Tech Challenge (FTC) for 5 years, 3 of which I was team captain of my highschool team, leading both software and mechnical aspects of the robot.
 Here are some moments from my FTC career:

 I gamified the learning of calculus by developing an Integral-based parody of the New York Times’ Wordle using HTML/CSS, Bootstrap, and Thymeleaf for the frontend and Java (Spring Boot) for the backend.